rsk1125/Flask-Weather-App/README.md

 You will get a local url to enter into your browser to access the app

 Modules used/required:
-Flask (Flask, render_template, request) datetime json urllib.request
+-Flask (Flask, render_template, request)
+-datetime
+-json
+-urllib.request

 API:
 OpenWeatherMap